-With a lot of younger hip hop artists fitting into this new pocket of “mumble rap” it is beyond refreshing to come by someone who has the skills, drive and intelligence to actually call himself a rapper.
-It takes a special kind of creativity and knowledge of the spoken word to create something exceptional.
+With a lot of up and coming hip hop artists fitting into this new pocket of “mumble rap” it is beyond refreshing to come by someone who’s doing something different.
 Add skilled delivery and we have a recipe for excellence.

 deM atlaS is just that and more.
 He has came through Boise twice now.
 The first time was last year at Reef Boise opening for Eligh and earlier this month and opening for Rhymesayers record label mates Brother Ali and Atmosphere.
 These are all artists whose authenticity and drive have kept them relevant in an industry that has begun to praise simplicity and mediocrity.